 At the end of the Cow and Chicken episode "I Scream Man", the Red Guy complains about series creator David Feiss making him a Butt Monkey.

-In the Simpsons, Homer is at an art museum and see a drawing of Jeff and Ackbar from Matt Groening's comic Road to Hell.
-He calls Matt Groening a hack, which a eraser from a giant pencil starts to rub at his head, the pencil is revealed to be another exhibit which hit homer accidentally while being put in place.
+In The Simpsons, Homer is at an art museum and see a drawing of Jeff and Ackbar from Matt Groening's comic Road to Hell.
+He calls Matt Groening a hack, at which an eraser from a giant pencil starts to rub at his head, the pencil is revealed to be another exhibit which hit homer accidentally while being put in place.